Planning for growth

 King County plans ahead to make sure its regional wastewater system keeps pace with growth and continues to protect public health, the environment and the economy for both present and future wastewater customers.

-King County has started work on a new Wastewater Systemwide Comprehensive Plan to take us to and beyond 2030.
+King County has started work on a new Clean Water Plan to take us to and beyond 2030.